Toyota Gazoo Racing

-Toyota Gazoo Racing (TGR) is a motorsport division of the Japanese car manufacturer Toyota.
+Toyota Gazoo Racing (TGR), stylised as TOYOTA GAZOO Racing, is a motorsport division of the Japanese car manufacturer Toyota.
 Alongside competition activities, the division develops technologies for the Gazoo Racing (GR) sub-brand of Toyota's sports and performance-oriented production road cars.

-Stylised by the manufacturer as TOYOTA GAZOO Racing, TGR compete most notably as the manufacturer's entries in FIA's World Rally Championship (as TGR WRT), World Endurance Championship and World Rally-Raid Championship.
+TGR competes most notably as the manufacturer's entries in FIA's World Rally Championship (as TGR WRT), World Endurance Championship and World Rally-Raid Championship.
 Toyota Gazoo Racing Europe (TGR Europe) is a research and development facility based in Cologne, Germany, with branches in the United Kingdom and Finland.

-The GR-branded performance road cars include the GR Supra, the GR Yaris, the GR86, and the GR Corolla.
+The GR-branded performance road cars include the GR Supra, the GR Yaris, the GR86, the GR Corolla, and the GR GT.

-TGR entered Formula One with Haas F1 Team as a technical partner.
+In October 2024, TGR entered Formula One with Haas F1 Team as a technical partner.
 The partnership includes aiming to foster the growth of young Japanese drivers, engineers, and mechanics in the sport.
+From 2026, the partnership was extended with TGR becoming Haas' title sponsor.

 History

 In 2007, an in-house team consisting of student test drivers and mechanics led by Hiromu Naruse, who was a test driver of Toyota, competed in the 24 Hours Nürburgring race.
 Akio Toyoda, then the vice president of Toyota, who received driving instruction directly from Naruse, also participated as a driver.
 At that time, he was not allowed to call the team "Works Toyota Racing".
 Therefore, the name Team Gazoo was used instead.
 "Gazoo" (from 画像 (Gazō, lit. "image")) is the name of a portal site that Toyota was involved in establishing—and in public relations, the drivers were also given the nicknames "Cap" for Naruse and "Morizo" for Toyoda.
 Also, as there were minimal budgets, they used the Altezzas and BMW E90s, which at the time had been discontinued, as the race car project.
 The Gazoo website posted the activity report as an amateur race project.